hamzayt577/Weather-App/README.md

 ## Future Updates

-- **Search Cities:** Input bar will be created where the user can input any city and the results are displayed in the UI
 - **Custom Weather Icons:** Display custom weather icons for different types of weather conditions (eg: a raining cloud for rainy conditions)